 This was the case when an employee of New Jersey-based sandwich maker Jimmy John’s posted the company’s non-compete agreement, which outlawed employees from joining competing similar companies.
 These agreements should be limited to high-level executives or employees with confidential information.

+You also have to consider if a non-compete contract requirement will push away potential talent.
+Some might see them as intimidating.
 Remember that most non-compete agreements have time constraints that eventually expire.
 You also have to consider the costs if you were to pursue a lawsuit.

+Not all employers take advantage of exit interviews.
+But this could be your best opportunity to receive a raw, honest response from employees before their departure.
 Use this opportunity to ask why they are leaving.
 They may tell you why they found your competition more appealing and how you can prevent the departure of further employees.

-10. Don’t burn bridges
+13. Don’t burn bridges

+While it’s easy to be bitter about an employees’ exit, it’s important to make their departure a positive experience.
 Focus on their contributions to the company and goals they’ve met.
 Encourage them to touch base periodically with their new venture.

-A new report says that 61 percent of small businesses worry about sourcing enough candidates for key positions.
+Having trouble with retention and also need to fill open positions?
 This free report gives the information you need to compete with big businesses for the nation’s top talent.